 - It's pricey.
 All therapy is pricey and I'm not going to get into my frustrations with the state of healthcare in America, however, with my particular disorder it's very helpful for me to see a therapist long term and BetterHelp won't take my insurance.

 As much as I appreciate BetterHelp and online therapy in general, there are drawbacks.

-They can’t help you if you indicate that you’re suicidal.
+- They can’t help you if you indicate that you’re suicidal.
 In this case, they’re going to direct you to your local emergency room.
 This is for your own safety.

-It’s not on-demand.
+- It’s not on-demand.
 Yes, you’ll receive way more communication than you would with an in-person therapist, but this is still not an on-demand service.

-FAQ's About Online Therapy
+Frequently Asked Questions About Online Therapy

 No, online therapy isn’t free.
 I don’t know what other services cost, but through BetterHelp I’m paying a couple hundred per month for therapy.
 This is including a special discount based on my income.

 In my area, an in-person therapy session is around $95.
 So, considering this, I’m saving several hundred dollars per month by utilizing an online platform.

-I can’t speak for all services, but BetterHelp is not covered by insurance.
+No, BetterHelp is not covered by insurance.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.